fumes/fumes.jekyll/readme.md

 ✘ twitter cards

 ## Photo rights
 All photos © the authors.
-All photos right reserved.
+All photos rights reserved.
 Everything else is GPL.